woman sitting on couch using a tablet

 Setting an achievable goal is also important because reaching financing milestones is another way to help attract other investors and to create momentum around your venture.
 Once your business starts thriving, you may garner the attention of a wider audience that may enable you to raise money in subsequent rounds of funding and, ultimately, increase sales.

-Once you’re done those, keep the momentum going and stay in contact with your investors.
+Once you’ve done those, keep the momentum going and stay in contact with your investors.
 They’ll want to see how things are progressing and might talk some of their friends into joining this new venture.

 If you think crowdfunding for your small business may be a good fit, read more about these 5 considerations for small businesses using crowdfunding.